Uncanny Ethics: Moral Implications of Contemporary "Unheimlichkeit”

 Arts and Humanities

 Slegers, Rosa, "Uncanny Ethics: Moral Implications of Contemporary "Unheimlichkeit”" (2011).
 Babson Faculty Research Fund Working Papers.
-Paper 136.
+136.